It’s a topic people ask me about more than perhaps any other: if you’re planning a cross-country road trip, what route should you take?

 Proceed through Tulsa to Oklahoma City, either of which offer a great stopover.
 In Oklahoma City pick up I-40.

 There are so many Route 66 sites and other stops on this route that you’ll never get to them all.
 You’ll cross from the wonderful-smelling Oklahoma into the dry plains of Texas.
 In Groom you’ll see the “largest cross in the western hemisphere” on the side of the highway.
-Amarillo is your next oasis of civilization, if you’re looking for a place to stop or some good food.
+Amarillo is your next oasis of civilization; if you’re looking for a place to stop or some good food, Amarillo is as good as it gets.

 Then you get the beauty of the New Mexico desert.
 If you didn’t stop in Oklahoma or Amarillo, Tucumcari (pronounced like “two come carry”) is a Route 66 town, a traditional stop for explorers, offering dirt-cheap, clean, and nostalgic motels that will make you weep for the good old days.